OasisDigital/angular-typed-forms-helpers/README.md

 ### `@angular/forms` Version Compatability

+- 3.1.0 - Angular 16.x.x - Supports Nullable & NonNullable versions of AbstractControls
 - 3.0.0 - Angular 16.x.x (moved to peerDependency setup)
+  - Only supports NonNullable versions of AbstractControls
 - 2.0.0 (unpublished)
 - 1.5.0 - Angular 16.2.1
 - 1.4.0 - Angular 15.0.0
 - <1.4.0 - Angular 14.0.1

 ## [Stackblitz Demo](https://stackblitz.com/edit/angular-typed-forms-helpers-demo?file=src%2Fapp%2Fapp.component.ts)

+> For the below sections describing the different interfaces/types, if you want a `NonNullable`
+> version of any of them simply prefix the type/interface with `NonNullable`.
+>
+> For example with `AngularForm` you would do `NonNullableAngularForm`.
+If you are using a
+> `NonNullable` version of a type/interface please make sure to use the correct corresponding
+> `value` or `rawValue` type.

 ## `AngularForm` Interface